How to Sign Up for Medicaid in Virginia: A Quick Guide for Residents

 Who do I call if I need to talk to someone about applying for Medicaid in Virginia?

-If you need help applying, you can call the Cover Virginia Call Center at 833-5CALLVA (833-522-5582).
+If you’re feeling a bit lost and need assistance with your application, call the Cover Virginia Call Center at 833-5CALLVA (833-522-5582).

 What are the income rules to qualify for Medicaid here in Virginia?